 It is generally recommended to leave the coating seven days after the final coat has gone down before filling with water.
 This will be extended to 10 days or up to 14 days if temperatures are less than 5°C during curing.

 Can I paint under water?

 I want to remove my waterline tiles, how do I do this?

 Easiest way to remove your waterline tiles is to use a tiled chisel and hammer.
 Take care not to cause any damage to the surrounding substrate.
-Once the tiles have been removed smooth the surface down if there is a void between where the tiles were and where the pool interior is that can be filled thing A7 tissues render.
+Once the tiles have been removed, smooth the surface down if there is a void between where the tiles were and where the pool interior is that can be filled with a cementitious render.

 Will chlorinated rubber fill cracks?

-Chlorinated rubber will not fill cracks it is recommended use A7 tissues repair product to fill those cracks prior to painting with chlorinated rubber.
+Chlorinated rubber will not fill cracks.
+It is recommended to use a cementitious repair product to fill those cracks prior to painting with chlorinated rubber.

 What is a hydrostatic valve?

 Hydrostatic valve is a one-way valve usually installed at the deepest point of the swimming pool which helps relieve water pressure from surrounding groundwater that could potentially cause pool movement cracking or popping.
 The hydrostatic valve does this by allowing groundwater from the surrounding yard to flow into the pool so it will relieve pressure on the pull structure.